cabforum/smime/SBR.md

 **Registered Domain Name**: A Domain Name that has been registered with a Domain Name Registrar.

 **Registration Authority (RA)**: Any Legal Entity that is responsible for identification and authentication of subjects of Certificates, but is not a CA, and hence does not sign or issue Certificates.
-An RA may assist in the certificate application process or revocation process or both.
+An RA MAY assist in the certificate application process or revocation process or both.
 When "RA" is used as an adjective to describe a role or function, it does not necessarily imply a separate body, but can be part of the CA.

 **Reliable Data Source**: An identification document or source of data used to verify Subject Identity Information that is generally recognized among commercial enterprises and governments as reliable, and which was created by a third party for a purpose other than the Applicant obtaining a Certificate.